Morocco’s 2023 Al Haouz Earthquake: Aftermath, Reconstruction, and Challenges Ahead

 4. Cultural Heritage Preservation

 Historic towns and monuments, integral to Morocco’s identity and tourism, need careful restoration.
-Some sites are heavily damaged.
+Some sites have significant damage.
 Restoring them is expensive and requires skilled craftsmanship and funding.

 ---